swiftpantha/knowledgeIsland/README.md

 This will give you a line by line of what is different in your code compared to the current master code.

+## How to compile to make sure it runs on the CSE
+Apparently this:
+> gcc -std=gnu99 -Wall -Werror -fno-omit-frame-pointer -Og -g -o testGame testGame.c Game.c -lm